Mad Mom Makeover series

 Today’s post features my wise friend Melanie from MelanieRedd.com, a mom of one girl and one boy, both in college; she is in the same phase of life as me!
 Mel has a powerful ministry with women of all ages, including myself.

-*This post may contain affiliate links.
+*This may contains affiliate links.
 You may view my policies here.

 It was the craziest thing.